rticommunity/rticonnextdds-examples/examples/connext_dds/basic_security/py/README.md

 ### Initial Setup

-In order to run this example you must have security certificates.
+In order to run this example you require some security artifacts (certificates, signed Governance and Permissions Document).
 The easiest way to acquire them is to copy them from the rti_workspace examples.
 They can be found in `<rti_workspace>/<version>/examples/dds_security`.
-If this folder is copied in whole to examples/connext_dds/basic_security the example will work with no modifications to the SecureQos.xml file.
-Otherwise, the strings in SecureQos.xml must be updated to reflect the locations of the certificates.
+If this folder is copied in whole to `examples/connext_dds/basic_security` the example will work with no modifications to the SecureQos.xml file.
+Otherwise, the strings in SecureQos.xml must be updated to reflect the locations of these artifacts.

 ### Linux and macOS systems